 Catholic Home Decor Ideas for 2021

 Think about it like this: even if you attend Mass, confession, and church-related events several times a week as a family, the number of hours that your children spend at home and with you will dwarf the time they spend at church.
-For this reason alone, what happens in the home has tremendous impact on the development of a child’s faith life.
+For this reason alone, what happens in the home has a tremendous impact on the development of a child’s faith life.

-While our wall and shelf decor remains pretty consistent throughout the year (with just the occasional swap out for particular saint days or liturgical seasons), I love to rotate the decor that we use on our dining room table.
+While our wall and shelf decor remain pretty consistent throughout the year (with just the occasional swap out for particular saint days or liturgical seasons), I love to rotate the Catholic decorations that we use on our dining room table.
 While I don’t typically set elaborate tablescapes for our “everyday” dinners, I love creating a beautiful layout for birthdays, holidays, and Sunday dinners.